OCLC-Developer-Network/oclc-auth-android-example/README.md

-# OCLC Android Authentication Example
+# OCLC Mobile Authentication Android App Example

 This sample Android Application demonstrates how to authenticate an OCLC user to obtain an access token.